DanielLin9406/fullstack-priceDashboard/README.md

 [![Build Status](https://travis-ci.org/DanielLin9406/fullstack-priceDashboard.svg?branch=master)](https://travis-ci.org/DanielLin9406/fullstack-priceDashboard)

-This project is originally desinged as an internal tool for a company I was at for the purpose of setting and showing product price.
-Initially, it contains only front-end side before I completely refractor front-end side and rebuild it as a full-stack project with container technique.
-It also has CI pipeline right now.
+This project was originally desinged as an internal tool for a company I was at and for the purpose of setting and reading product's price.
+Initially, it contains only front-end code since I had collaborated other member in backend team.
+After I had left the company, I refactored my front-end code and re-built it to a complete full-stack project with container technique.
+It also has a basic CI pipeline right now.

 Set a new promotion and view a particular promotion.
 ![preview1](https://i.imgur.com/rAfJDVF.png)